PlayFab/thundernetes/docs/troubleshooting/defaultportinuse.md

 Once this file is modified, you can generate new installfiles with `make create-install-files` and verify your changes in `operator.yaml`

 ### Development - End to end tests
 End to end tests also run and listen on port 5000.
 Once you complete the above yaml change, you also need to modify `e2e/kind-config.yaml` to listen on your desired port.
-The other needed change is modifying allocationApiSvcPort in `allocation_api_server_test.go`
+The other needed change is modifying allocationApiSvcPort in `pkg/operator/controllers/sute_test.go`

 ## Verify changes